ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

-I'm a third year computer science student at the University of British Columbia with industry experience in frontend and fullstack development.
+I'm a 4th year computer science student at the University of British Columbia with industry experience in frontend and fullstack development.
 I have a passion for creating accessible applications, have an interest in cloud engineering, and am adept with web technologies.

 #### Want to know more about me?
 Check out my portfolio website! [amyjo.netlify.app/](https://amyjo.netlify.app/)

+Current projects:
+- CourseGPT: an interface for students to ask questions about course content and be provided with accurate and in-depth answers through use of natural language processing

 Past projects:
 - UBC Historical Grades: a website to look up information on past courses such as course grades, section averages, pass/fail rates, etc made with Express, Node, and Chakra UI